Spine specialists advancing the diagnosis and treatment of chronic back pain, spinal disorders and beyond

 Also known as cervical disc replacement, arthroplasty continues to advance spine care.
 Arthroplasty may be used to treat nerve or neck pain as an alternative to removing a disc and fusing the neck.
 Unlike fusion, arthroplasty maintains motion in the neck.

 Spinal arthroscopy is used to trim and manage the degeneration of cartilage between vertebrae.
-It may be used as a pain management technique or or as a method to increase range of motion.
+It may be used as a pain management technique or as a method to increase range of motion.
 The procedure is performed under local anesthesia via small incisions.

 If you have a spine injury, a brace can provide proper stability and correction.
 Our highly trained providers work closely with you to fit your brace properly to your body in order to maximize function, comfortable movement and quality of life.